kaboc/dart_errflow/README.md

 [scope()][scope] executes a function, and handles errors occurring inside there according to the conditions specified by `errorIf` and `criticalIf`.
 Use both or either of them to set the conditions of whether to treat the result of the function as non-critical/critical errors.
+The condition of `criticalIf` is evaluated prior to that of `errorIf`.

 If either of the conditions is met, the relevant handler, `onError` or `onCriticalError`, is called.
 Do some error handling in these handlers, like showing different messages depending